 About Ocean Beach: Ocean Beach is your classic Southern California beach town.
 Join the local Obecians (“oh-bee-shuns”) for a stay here if you like the idea of a main street where organic groceries are mixed in with surf boutiques, taquerias and brewpubs.
 The pier here is fabulous.

 Where to stay in Ocean Beach: Imagine listening to the sound of the waves while stepping directly onto the sand from your front door.
-Beach vacations don’t get any better than this.
+Beach vacations don’t get any better than this (even in winter).
 In fact, you can watch the waves roll in as you drink your coffee on your private porch.

 If you’re looking for beach houses for rent in San Diego, this adorable oceanfront cottage has one bedroom but sleeps four.
 Each sofa folds down into one full-sized bed for adults or kids.
 There’s even air conditioning in the bedroom (queen-sized bed).